ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

+  The findings from the regression model's diagnostics indicate that changes should be made.

-    After obtaining these findings, eliminating all these influential observations to improve the model became necessary.
-After doing that procedure, the model improved noticeably as can be seen on the graph.
+Thus, in order to improve the model all the influential observations were removed.
+Consequently, the model improved noticeably as can be seen on the graph above.

-    This time around, the Q-Q plot line is almost perfect, and the points appear to be scattered in the Scale-Location graph.
-In short, it can be said that the main issues of the models were eliminated by removing the outliers in the data.
+    This time around, the Q-Q plotline is almost perfect, and the points appear to be scattered in the Scale-Location graph (as they should be in an effective model).
+Therefore, removing the outliers in the data was enough to solve the main issues of the model.

 ### 11 Examining normality assumption